-- •This December 7-18 in Copenhagen, the United Nations will meet in the UN Climate Change Conference to decide on new greenhouse gas emissions limits and a framework to follow the Kyoto protocol that ends in 2012. - •The least UN goal may be a 50% reduction in greenhouse gases by 2050.
-This would be on the way to limit global warming to 2° F over the present temperature by the end of the century. - •A main problem is China's participation in limits. - •If they don't participate there is the question of carbon import taxes versus free trade agreements. - •The European Union goal is 20% below 1990 levels by 2020, called the "20-20-20" plan. - •European countries are setting goals of a 60% to 80% reduction by 2050. - •UN Climate Chief Yvo deBoer adds two other questions: - "3.
-How is the help needed by developing countries to engage in reducing their emissions and adapting to the impacts of climate change going to be financed? - 4.
-How is that money going to be managed?" - •President Obama will address the Climate Change Summit at the UN on Sept.
-22. - Further negotiating sessions before Copenhagen are in Bangkok and in Barcelona.
+UN Climate Change Conference

+- The talks are hoping for an interim agreement that does not yet require ratification or enforcement. - The least UN goal may be a 50% reduction in greenhouse gases by 2050.
+This would be on the way to limit global warming to 2° F over the present temperature by the end of the century. - The European Union goal is 20% below 1990 levels by 2020, called the "20-20-20" plan. - European countries are setting goals of a 60% to 80% reduction by 2050. - UN Climate Chief Yvo de Boer adds another question: - "How is the help needed by developing countries to engage in reducing their emissions and adapting to the impacts of climate change going to be financed?" - France has suggested \$10 billion a year for three years.